koshernoDev/StephenPrataCppPrimerPlus/README.md

-# StephenPrataCppPrimerPlus
+# Stephen Prata Cpp Primer Plus
 Listings and exercises

-Here are my solutions of the exersices from the Stephen Prata's book Cpp Primer Plus.
+Exersices solutions for each (almost) book's chapter.